Nabzoouu/spotify-retrieve-new-release/README.md

 - one or two database (one for production, one for developpement), the port and their IP Adress.
 In the end of this file, we will see how to create postgres container, how to get their IP and see them on pgadmin

 ## Set up the database server :  Launch Postgres Database Container
+- Create a folder groover_database outside the project folder (in /absolute_path_to_folder/groover_database for exemple)

 ```
-docker run --rm -p 5432:5432 -v $PWD/groover_database:/var/lib/postgresql/data --name postgres -e POSTGRES_PASSWORD=password postgres
+docker run --rm -p 5432:5432 -v /absolute_path_to_folder/groover_database:/var/lib/postgresql/data --name postgres -e POSTGRES_PASSWORD=password postgres
 ```
 - The default user is _postgres_
-- Teh database will be stored in the folder $PWD/groover_database (the folder groover_database in the current folder).
+- The database will be stored in the folder /path_to_folder/groover_database (the folder groover_database in the current folder).
 Simply this parameter if you want to change the location

 __Warning : the folder where the data is stored must be outside the project__ __Warning : the volume must be mount on the local and not on a mounted partition (or it will make file autorization error__

-> You can set up as many database as you want as long as you map the port of your new database on an unused port
+> You can set up as many database as you want as long as you map the port of your new database on an unused port and you used another location

 ## Set up the viewer for the database : Launch Postgres Admin Container
 ```